• Skip to primary navigation

 Step seven:

-Using a slotted spoon, transfer the bread mixture to a greased 9″ x 13″ casserole dish.
+Using a slotted spoon, transfer the bread mixture to a greased 9″ x 13″ casserole dish or baking dish.
 Cover the dish with aluminum foil and bake for 40 minutes.
-Remove the foil and bake for another 10-15 minutes, until the stuffing has the texture you like.
+Remove the foil and bake for another 10-15 minutes, until the stuffing mixture has the texture you like.

 Step eight: